Skip to content

 Arles (10 minutes by car), Bouches-du-Rhône

 Château de Paon traces back to the 16th century in the Camargue near Arles, set within two acres of private Provençal parkland and restored in classic Provence colours.
-The venue-hire fee at €5,450 is this list floor and includes 2 days of exclusive château hire with 1 night accommodation for up to 26 guests across 13 bedrooms.
-The 2-day plus 1-night format is more compressed than the 2-night minimum list norm; couples wanting longer stays negotiate per booking.
-The Camargue regional cuisine plus Arles airport access at 30 minutes anchors the destination logistics.
+The venue-hire fee at €5,450 covers two days of exclusive château hire with one night's accommodation for up to 26 guests across 13 bedrooms, a more compressed format than the two-night pattern most estates publish; couples wanting longer negotiate per booking.
+Camargue cuisine and Arles, roughly 30 minutes away, anchor the destination logistics.

 Why We Love It